liddiard/personal-website-gatsby/src/pages/project/stream-editor.md

 The other huge challenge with this project was security.
 At its core, Stream Editor is a web interface that lets random strangers on the internet run commands on your server.
 That’s generally considered to be a bad idea.

-To neutralize this potential security threat, I configured all commands to be run by an extremely restricted user inside a [chroot jail](https://en.wikipedia.org/wiki/Chroot), which limits a user’s access at the OS level to a walled-off subdirectory.
+To curtail this potential security threat, I configured all commands to be run by an extremely restricted user inside a [chroot jail](https://en.wikipedia.org/wiki/Chroot), which limits a user’s access at the OS level to a walled-off subdirectory.
 These measures, along with the precaution of not storing any sensitive information on the web server, made me reasonably confident in exposing it to the internet.